Brazil Real Time Payments Market Size and Share

 Brazil Real Time Payments Market Analysis by Mordor Intelligence

-The Brazil real time payments market size is valued at USD 2.67 billion in 2025 and is forecast to reach USD 4.97 billion by 2030, reflecting a 12.51% CAGR.
-Sustained expansion is linked to the Central Bank’s Pix network, which processed 276.7 million transactions in a single day during June 2025 and moved R$ 26.5 trillion (USD 4.5 trillion) in 2024.
+Brazil real time payments market size in 2026 is estimated at USD 2.99 billion, growing from 2025 value of USD 2.67 billion with 2031 projections showing USD 5.32 billion, growing at 12.17% CAGR over 2026-2031.
+Sustained expansion is linked to the Central Bank’s Pix network, which processed 276.7 million transactions in a single day during June 2025 and moved RUSD 26.5 trillion (USD 4.5 trillion) in 2024.
 Merchants shift toward lower-cost instant payments, fintechs compete through user-centric products, and regulatory mandates such as Open Finance accelerate service innovation.
 Cloud deployment enables elastic scaling, while embedded finance in super-apps drives transaction growth among digital-first consumers.
 Fraud-mitigation spending and interchange-fee caps temper revenue per payment but do not alter the long-term adoption trajectory of the Brazil real time payments market.[1]Banco Central do Brasil, “Pix En,” bcb.gov.br

 Key Report Takeaways